kyma-project/cli/docs/gen-docs/kyma_alpha_list_module.md

 title: kyma alpha list module
 ---

-list all available modules available for creation in the cluster or in the given Kyma resource
+Lists all modules available for creation in the cluster or in the given Kyma resource

 ## Synopsis